EhsanSaZ/BottleneckDetection/dataset_generator/normal_filesystem/Readme.md

 10- create a python virtual environment and install the requirements.txt 11- install stress, stress-ng, vmtouch(https://hoytech.com/vmtouch/) if they are not installed on the host that metric collector is run

+12- set src_path in read_test file in utilities
+13- set base_path in write_test.py in utilities